71 year old man loses Rs 75,000 on pretext of linking Aadhaar with bank account

 Bapurao Shingote, a city resident, received a call on his cell phone on April 2.

-The caller told him that his Aadhaar number has been linked with his bank account, and sought "verification code" sent to his mobile number to complete the process.
+The caller told him that his Aadhaar number has been linked to his bank account, and sought "verification code" sent to his mobile number to complete the process.

 Shingote gave the number which he had received through a text message.